Moment of silence held to mark 25th anniversary of Omagh bombing

 In a statement marking the 25th anniversary of the bombing, Northern Ireland Secretary Chris Heaton-Harris said lessons must be learnt from the devastation caused by the atrocity.

-He said the Government continues to have the deepest sympathy for all those who were impacted by the atrocity, the worst loss of life in a single incident in Northern Ireland’s troubled past.
+He said the Government continues to have the deepest sympathy for all those who were affected by the atrocity.

-Earlier this year, Mr Heaton-Harris announced that an independent statutory inquiry will be carried out into the atrocity.

-He said: “Twenty-five years ago today, news of the bombing of Omagh reverberated around the world.

-“Taking place only months after the signing of the Belfast (Good Friday) Agreement, the bombing occurred at a time when the people of Northern Ireland were looking to a future without the violence that had sadly dominated the previous three decades.”

-The Northern Ireland Secretary added: “The Omagh atrocity, just like other acts of terrorism before or since, had absolutely no justification, and never will.
+“The Omagh atrocity, just like other acts of terrorism before or since, had absolutely no justification, and never will.”